A Thanksgiving story: Florida has its own wild turkey subspecies

 Wild Osceola turkeys.
 FWC photo by Chad Weber

 Wild Osceola turkeys.
-(FWC photo by Chad Weber)
+(Florida Fish and Wildlife Commission photo by Chad Weber)

 These birds can fly!

-Wild turkeys typically flock together in groups up to 20 or more.
-They are extremely wary and will run away or fly to a tree to escape danger.
-For safety from ground predators, wild turkeys roost at night in trees within thicker forest stands.
+Wild turkeys typically flock together in groups up to 20 or more, and they are extremely wary.
+They will run away or fly to a tree to escape danger.
+For safety from ground predators, wild turkeys roost at night in thick stands of trees.

 Courtship occurs during spring.
 The male, also known as a gobbler or tom, will strut, fan out its tail and gobble to attract hens.
 During these displays, the skin on the male wild turkey’s head turns bright blue and white, and the caruncles become swollen and turn bright red.